napari/napari-plugin-devtools/documentation/CLI_usage.md

 ### Description
-Validate package(s) within current python environment, report PASSED or FAILED for each check, only return 1 when all checks passed.
+Validate package(s) within current python environment, report PASSED or FAILED for each check, only exit with code 0 when all checks passed.

 ### Usage
 ```